 How do Sheraton Kitchens compare in quality?

 If you’re looking for a kitchen that won’t break the bank, you might try the major high street chains.
-Alternatively, you could access the one opf the trade-only suppliers by going through a builder.
+Alternatively, you could access one of the trade-only suppliers by going through a builder.
 However, these won’t compare to Sheraton Kitchens, either in quality or durability.

-Another key difference is the high-quality painted & lacquered doors they use.
-This contrasts with the low-quality wrapped-type doors supplied by the chains.
+Another key difference is the high-quality painted & lacquered doors Sheraton use.
+This contrasts with the low-quality wrapped-type doors typically supplied by the chains & trade only suppliers.
 The problem with wrapped doors is they peel.
 In contrast, painted & lacquered doors will never peel & should look as good in 15 years as the day they were fitted.

 How do Sheraton Kitchens compare in price?

 That’s where we come in.
-Having spent years supplying kitchen showrooms all over the country, I have a good understanding of which showrooms sell what kitchen ranges.
-I also know how their price and quality compare to each other and to the chains and trade-only suppliers.
+Having spent years supplying kitchen showrooms all over the country, I know which showrooms, sell what kitchen ranges & how much they sell them for.

-Our FREE service recommends local showrooms whose kitchens are comparable in quality to Sheraton, but cost about 30% less.
+We’ll recommends local showrooms whose kitchens are comparable in quality to Sheraton, but cost up to 30% less.

 To find out more about Sheraton kitchens, visit the Sheraton Kitchens website: https://www.omegaplc.co.uk/sheraton?brand_session